 DonorPerfect is a fundraising-focused CRM that makes use of a wide range of integrations and tools.

-Fundraising Focus: DonorPerfect has carved out a niche for itself as a fundraising machine, with features built around finances and donations.
+Fundraising Focus: DonorPerfect has carved out a niche for itself as a fundraising machine, with lots of features built around finances and donations.

 When To Use DonorPerfect